Topological expansion of unitary integrals and maps: Introduction

 Expansions in terms of combinatorial objects have already been introduced for unitary matrices.
 For instance, in the case of the HCIZ integral, expansions for the free energy using double Hurwitz numbers are computed in \cite{goulden_monotone_2011}.
 In \cite{collins_asymptotics_2009}, the leading order of the expansion of unitary integrals is expressed in terms of maps with ``dotted edges''.
 However, to our knowledge, no interpretation of these expansions using maps has been obtained at all orders for the unitary integrals we consider.
 As an interesting particular case, when considering alternated polynomials (see Definition \ref{def:alternated_poly}), the combinatorics of maps of unitary type is related to triple Hurwitz numbers.

-In the case of the GUE, integrals of random matrices and enumeration of maps are related by the Wick formula.
-In the case of unitary matrices, the Wick formula is replaced by Weingarten's formula.

-In Section \ref{sec:Weingarten}, we express joint moments of random variables $\Tr(P_{i})$, for non-commutative polynomials $P_{i}$, using the Weingarten formula.
+In the case of the GUE, integrals of random matrices and enumeration of maps are related by Wick's formula.
+In the case of unitary matrices, Wick's formula is replaced by Weingarten's formula.
+In Section \ref{sec:Weingarten}, we express joint moments of random variables $\Tr(P_{i})$, for non-commutative polynomials $P_{i}$, using Weingarten's formula.
 In the case where the potential $V = 0$, we can express such moments as weighted sums of permutations.
 In Section \ref{sec:maps}, we recall a few notions on maps and introduce the maps of unitary type, which are our main combinatorial tools.
 This allows us to deduce a topological expansion for the joint cumulants in the case of no potential (i.e. $V = 0$).
 To address the general case $V \neq 0$, we introduce generating series of maps of unitary type of the form